RhoInc/crf-heat-map/scripts/configuration.md

 ## settings.display_cell_annotations
 `boolean`

-displays cell annotations always or only on hover
+Displays cell annotations always or only on hover

 **default:** `true`